 We historically marketed the output of fabricated semiconductor wafers provided by a wafer fabrication foundry owned and operated by Anam Semiconductor, Inc. (ASI).
 On February 28, 2003, we sold our wafer fabrication services business to ASI.
-Beginning with the first quarter of 2003, we will reflect our wafer fabrication services segment as a discontinued operation and restate our historical results.
+We have restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.